Using Version Control in Studio Pro

 History Button

-The revisions are shown in reverse chronological order (newest is at top of list).
-The history dialog shows you revision number, date, time, author and message of each revision.
+For Git-based applications, revisions are sorted according to the commit history, which sometimes does not reflect the chronological order due to Git’s decentralized nature and local commits.
+The history dialog shows you revision number, date, time, author, and message of each revision.

-Select a revision to see additional details such as related Developer Portal stories, changed documents, Studio Pro version and changes on disk.
+Select a revision to see additional details, such as related stories, changed documents, Studio Pro version, and changes on disk.
 Icons summarize the kinds of changes that happened in the app.

 Deletes of documents, folders, and modules can also be reverted.
-This will bring them back into the app.
+This brings them back into the app.
 Note that you will get back the latest version you have committed.
-For example, if you commit, make some changes to a microflow, and then delete the microflow, reverting the delete will give you the microflow without the changes that you made.
+For example, if you commit, make some changes to a microflow, and then delete the microflow, reverting the delete gives you the microflow without the changes that you made.

 You can revert changes in the Changes pane, from Version Control > Revert All Changes, or from the right-click menu on the document you want to revert.